Skip to Main Content

 Timeline for Student Progress

-• Thesis completion and oral defense
+• Thesis Completion and Oral Defense

 Admission To Candidacy

 Admission to Candidacy indicates that the student is prepared to conduct original and independent research.
 It is expected that students be admitted to candidacy by the end of the spring term year one and no later than end of the fall term, year two.
 The student will be admitted to candidacy upon fulfilment of the requirements below.
-The qualifying (thesis) committee will vote to admit the student to candidacy during the comprehensive oral examination.
+The qualifying (thesis) committee will vote to admit the student to candidacy after the comprehensive oral examination.
 Once the student has been admitted to candidacy, the qualifying committee will then become the thesis committee.

 • Course Requirements